Evidence on: Premature Rupture of Membranes

 Certain factors increased some of these risks.
-Mothers giving birth for the first time who waited at home were even more likely to need antibiotics before delivery.
-Mothers who tested negative for GBS were more likely to need a Cesarean if they waited at home.
-Despite these increased risks, more women reported being satisfied with their care when they waited for labor at home (Hannah et al., 2000).
+Those giving birth for the first time who waited at home were even more likely to need antibiotics before delivery.
+Those who tested negative for GBS were more likely to need a Cesarean if they waited at home.
+Despite these increased risks, more people reported being satisfied with their care when they waited for labor at home (Hannah et al. 2000).

-The women in this study waited for labor to begin for up to 48 hours unless there was a medical reason for induction.
+The people in this study waited for labor to begin for up to 48 hours unless there was a medical reason for induction.

-Women were not allowed to be in the study if they were already in active labor, had a baby in breech position, or a high-risk condition such as diabetes or high blood pressure.
-A vaginal exam was done on entry into the study to confirm that membranes had released, to make sure there wasn’t a cord prolapse, and to check the cervix.
-Every six hours, the mother’s temperature was taken, a non-stress test was done to check the baby, and amniotic fluid was examined.
+People were not allowed to be in the study if they were already in active labor, had a baby in breech position, or a high-risk condition such as diabetes or high blood pressure.
+A vaginal exam was done on entry into the study to confirm that the water had broken, to make sure there wasn’t a cord prolapse, and to check the cervix.
+Every six hours, the laboring person’s temperature was taken, a non-stress test was done to check the baby, and amniotic fluid was examined.
 The fetal heart rate was monitored every two hours.

-Antibiotics were started after 24 hours of ruptured membranes, immediately if the woman was GBS positive, or if she developed any signs and symptoms of chorio (fever, meconium staining, fast heart rate in the mother or baby).
+Antibiotics were started after 24 hours of ruptured membranes, immediately if the woman was GBS positive, or if she developed any signs and symptoms of chorioamnionitis (fever, meconium staining, or fast heart rate in the laboring person or baby).
 Labor was induced at 48 hours (using oxytocin, prostaglandin gel, or both depending on cervical score) if it had not begun on its own.

-The women whose labors began on their own had a 2.5% Cesarean rate, and the women who were induced had a 15.5% Cesarean rate (overall rate 4.5%).
+The people whose labors began on their own had a 2.5% Cesarean rate, and the people who were induced had a 15.5% Cesarean rate (overall rate 4.5%).

-The authors conclude that women who were induced at any time point had 6.8 times the odds of having a C-section compared to women who had expectant management.
+The authors conclude that people who were induced at any time point had 6.8 times the odds of having a Cesarean compared to people who had expectant management.

-However, these results should be interpreted carefully—women were only induced if they had medical reasons for an induction (such as infection), so this may explain why the C-section rate was higher in that group.
+However, these results should be interpreted carefully—participants were only induced if they had medical reasons for an induction (such as infection), so this may explain why the Cesarean rate was higher in that group.
 The length of time from rupture of membranes to birth was not related to Cesarean section in this study.